corda/corda-gradle-plugins/cordapp-cpk2/README.md

 - `cordappDependencyCalculator`: Calculates which jars belong to which part of a CPK's packaging.

-- `cordappCPKDependencies`: Generates the "main" jar's `META-INF/CPKDependencies` file.
+- `cordappCPKDependencies`: Generates the jar's `META-INF/CPKDependencies.json` file.

-- `verifyBundle`: Verifies that the "main" jar's OSGi metadata is consistent with the packages that have been included in the CPK.
+- `verifyBundle`: Verifies that the jar's OSGi metadata is consistent with the packages that have been included in the CPK.
 This task uses Bnd's `Verifier` class with "strict" verification enabled to ensure that every `Import-Package` element has an associated version too.